alphagov/emergency-alerts-govuk/README.md

 Any Python code changes you make should be picked up automatically in development.
 If you're developing JavaScript code, run `npm run watch` to achieve the same.

+**This app can also be run as a Celery worker, but this is currently broken on some machines.
+See https://github.com/alphagov/notifications-govuk-alerts/issues/214**

 ## To test the application

 ```